Director: John McTiernan

 I’m willing to bet that if you’re reading this, you know all the lines.

-Predator is simply one of those films which planted itself in the popular culture landscape upon its release in 1987, and has stayed prominent thirty years since in the minds of sci-fi action movie fans everywhere.
+Predator is simply one of those films which planted itself in the popular culture landscape upon its release in 1987, and has stayed prominent over thirty years since in the minds of sci-fi action movie fans everywhere.

 Following James Cameron’s Aliens from the previous year, it’s obvious the film was an attempt to ride the contemporary trend for a certain kind of alien monster movie action (although it’s more of a cult film than Cameron’s gung-ho crowd-pleaser, and as a whole, Predator has charms very much its own).
 The film would launch director John McTiernan into the big leagues of action film-making – he would of course go on to make Die Hard a year after this – and showcases a consummate muscle-flexing, vowel-manging action hero performance from Arnold Schwarzenegger.